purrbot-site/Docs/docs/index.md

 # Welcome
-Welcome to the documentation of https://docs.purrbot.site!
+Welcome to the PurrBot Documentation!

-This site contains the following things:
+These pages cover various things for the API, the Bot and some other stuff.
+Want to help improve those pages?
+Awesome!
+Just check out the [Contributing Section](#contributing) for how you can do this.

 ## API
 Documentation about the various APIs available under the domain purrbot.site